vatlab/sos/doc/sos_format_v1.md

 ### step actions

 Step action should be defined **after** step directives.
 SoS considers any line before the next section head (`[]`) or the end of file as the action of the step.
-Although more python statements could be supported, SoS 1.0 only supports
+**Any python statements and SoS variables can be used**.

-* Variable assignment
-* Call to SoS function

-as step actions.
 For example, a step coud define action

 ```python
 run('command1')